Best Palm Grip Mouse

 Popular palm grip gaming mouse with an optical sensor

-EC1 eVo is a solid gaming mouse for palming.
+EC1 eVo is a solid ergonomic gaming mouse for palming.
 It uses an improved optical sensor which offers flawless tracking even at high speeds, and has no prediction.
-Zowie Gear also managed to reduce the lift-off distance to as low as 1.5 mm, and boost the USB report rate to 1,000 Hz, resulting in a 1 ms response time.
+BenQ, who purchased Zowie Gear, also managed to reduce the lift-off distance to as low as 1.5 mm, and boost the USB report rate to 1,000 Hz, resulting in a 1 ms response time.
 The mouse features rubber coating for a stable grip even if you get sweaty palms during those long gaming sessions.

 This is an improved version of the discontinued EC1 model, developed in cooperation with the legendary Counter Strike player HeatoN.